Ineos 1:59 Challenge: The attempt

-Comparison of Kipchoge's speeds in Breaking2, the 2018 Berlin Marathon world record, and the Ineos 1:59 Challenge.
+Comparison of Kipchoge's speeds in Breaking2, the 2018 Berlin Marathon world record, and the Ineos 1:59 Challenge (Vienna).

 For the attempt Kipchoge was joined by forty-one pacemakers, who rotated twice each lap and ran in a V-formation, rather than the diamond formation chosen for the previous attempt.
 Kipchoge was placed at the bottom of the formation with two pacemakers running behind him.
 Each lap of the course featured two 4.3 km out-and-back stretches of Hauptallee with the turning points coming at the Lusthaus and Praterstern roundabouts at either end of the avenue, in the Prater park.
 The entire route inclines only 2.4 m.
 Spectators were present for the attempt.

 The organizers planned to run the event on Saturday, 12 October 2019, but they had a reserve window of eight days in case of poor weather conditions.
 The attempt was run on 12 October starting at 08:15 CET.
 Organizers allowed a start time between 05:00 and 09:00, but chose 08:15 to maximize viewership.
 The weather conditions were expected to be dry with a temperature of 9 C at the start, rising to 12 C at the finish.